 Your Trusted Provider of Quality Pet Care

-Give your pets the care that they deserve with house-sitting, cat or dog sitting, dog walking, in-house nail trims, and more from Whiskers and Wags.
+Give your pets the care that they deserve with house-sitting, cat or dog sitting, dog walking, training, in-house nail trims, and more from Whiskers and Wags.
 My pet care services are available to pet owners in Kitchener, Waterloo, and surrounding areas.
 I guarantee that your furry friend will be treated with love and care.
 I have over 2o+ years experience caring for animals.
 My business is insured and I have a recent police check which can be provided upon request.

 I'm passionate about saving animals and providing pet owners with the knowledge to care for their pets properly

 and give them the lives that they deserve.
 I will take care of your pet as if it were my own pet.